Guardian Angel

 But when you wake up, because you were my fishing buddy, when I

-touch you, you just remember it as fish.
+have touched you, you just remember it as fish.
 Fish means me.

-the next time I spoke to her, I told Julie what I had learned, and she nodded.
-“That makes sense” she agreed.
-“Grandpa is a guardian angel, after all, so of course he would come to visit you.
-He’s watching over you.”
-I just looked at her, amazed and pleased that I hadn’t gotten any scientific about “random firing of neurons” and “working out anxieties of the day” this time.
+I just looked at her, amazed and pleased that I hadn’t gotten any scientific theories about “random firing of neurons” and “working out anxieties of the day” this time.
 Those things were all perfectly logical, but this felt… true.
 It seemed to me that her ready acceptance of my spiritual explanation confirmed its truth.
 And who else would be a guardian angel for me but Grandpa?

 So then, the dreams were a welcome occurrence in my life.
 When I woke from one I would smile and think “Hello Grandpa!
 Do you like your new Great-grandson?” or whatever else had happened since the last “visit”.
 They seemed to come less and less often once I was busy raising my family.